Medical accuracy

 What diseases do you cover?

-Our AI can automatically analyze millions of medical publications and process data on over 4.000 medical conditions.
-However, in order to provide our users with statistically relevant and meaningful results, XUND prioritizes the most common medical conditions out of this dataset, which account for the vast majority of illness cases.
-Today, this is more than 500 illnesses.
+Our AI has the capability to automatically analyze millions of medical publications and process data on over 4,000 medical conditions.
+XUND prioritizes the most common medical conditions from this dataset, totaling over 500 illnesses, to provide statistically relevant and meaningful results.

 Step into the future of healthcare.